Skip to main content

 Peter locates the cessation of sin in a transformed governing mindset, not in direct behavioral suppression.
 Behavior changes because the underlying reasoning about what is ‘enough’ has changed.

-“The same mindset armed” says take up Christ’s way of thinking about suffering in the flesh, which includes: suffering is not loss of life’s purpose, suffering can terminate sin’s operation.
-It is sufficient for this purpose; it leads to obedience to God’s will (nothing lacking).
+“The same mindset armed” says take up Christ’s way of thinking about suffering in the flesh, there is a purpose in it, in this case; suffering can terminate sin’s operation.
+Suffering is not loss of life’s purpose, it is sufficient for a purpose; it leads to obedience to God’s will (nothing lacking).
 That mindset is what actually produces:

 • “has ceased from sin” (v1)